Fiordland National Park: European history

 Captain James Cook, a British explorer, circumnavigated the South Island with his crew of HMS Endeavour in March 1770.
-They advanced towards the south-west coast of Fiordland but sailed away since it was late.
+They advanced towards the southwest Fiordland but sailed away since it was late.
 Although they did not enter Dusky Sound on their first voyage to New Zealand, Cook noted the presence of a promising harbour here, and gave it the name "Dusky Bay".
-They managed to shelter at Dusky Sound during their second voyage aboard HMS Resolution and Cook met some Māori families while they were sheltered here.
-Andreas Reischek, an Austrian naturalist explored Fiordland in the late 1880s.
+They managed to shelter at Dusky Sound during their second voyage aboard HMS Resolution, and Cook met some Māori families while they were sheltered here.
+Andreas Reischek, an Austrian naturalist, explored Fiordland in the late 1880s.
 His collection of bird skins from the area was destroyed after being waterlogged as a result of inadequate stowage aboard the Stella.
 Despite his contributions to the study of New Zealand natural history, Reischek is remembered for his theft of taonga from Māori hosts.

 10000 km2 of Fiordland were set aside as a national reserve in 1904, following suggestions by then-future Prime Minister Thomas Mackenzie and Southland Commissioner of Crown Lands, John Hay, that the region should be declared a national park.

 The area had already become a destination for trampers, following the opening up of the Milford Track from Lake Te Anau to Milford Sound in 1889 by New Zealand explorers Quintin McKinnon and Donald Sutherland, which received significant publicity from a 1908 article in the London Spectator describing it as the "Finest Walk in the World".

 The Fiordland "public reserve" was created as a park administered by the Department of Lands and Survey, in practical terms, similar to a National Park.
 The only two officially named "national parks" in New Zealand at the time, Tongariro National Park and Egmont National Park, were administered by park boards.
-Consolidation of the management of these parks led to the National Parks Act of 1952, which brought Fiordland National Park into the fold, formally making it the third National Park in New Zealand.
+Consolidation of park management led to the National Parks Act of 1952, which brought Fiordland National Park into the fold, formally making it the third National Park in New Zealand.

-Fiordland National Park's establishment in the early 1950s occurred the same time with the opening of the Homer Tunnel for public use, which provided road access to Milford Sound.
+Fiordland National Park's establishment in the early 1950s occurred at the same time with the opening of the Homer Tunnel for public use, which provided road access to Milford Sound.